foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 Never underestimate the impact that high monitor resolutions have on performance and how closely they tie performance to your GPU.
 With my previous card, a 1070 FE, I could play @1080p with a stable 60-100 FPS and all the bells & whistles (such as ENB, DynDOLOD on high with 3D trees, etc).
 Setting my monitor's resolution to its native 1440p, I would lose about 20-30 FPS on average, making the game feel choppy in many places.
 The 3080 eliminated any performance issues on 1440p, essentially giving me the performance at 1440p that my 1070 managed at 1080p.

-In summary: Hardware requirements for 2K and especially 4k are considerable and the recommended resolution for gameplay is 1080p.
-Note that compared to the majority of Skyrim SE guides and Wabbajack lists, TPF is heavily geared toward performance over visuals.
+In summary: Hardware requirements for 2K and especially 4K are considerable and the recommended resolution for gameplay is 1080p.
+Note that compared to the majority of Skyrim SE guides and Wabbajack lists, TPF is heavily geared towards performance over visuals.

 > The guide includes instructions to change the game's resolution.